Resources | Cyderes

 The unified entity model created by a data fabric can scale beyond internal teams to support managed security services.
 Analysts gain consistent context across multiple customer environments, allowing them to investigate threats and prioritize risks without rebuilding the data picture for each engagement.

-These two approaches are complementary rather than competing.
-Data mesh defines how teams manage data ownership.
-Data fabric provides the infrastructure that makes distributed data usable.
-Organizations often implement data fabric architecture to support a data mesh strategy.
+The two approaches are complementary rather than competing.
+Data mesh defines how organizations structure data ownership.
+Data fabric provides the technical foundation that makes distributed data discoverable, accessible, and usable.

 The impact of data fabric is particularly significant in cybersecurity.
 Fragmented visibility across security, identity, and infrastructure tools often translates directly into missed threats, slower investigations, and blind spots that attackers can exploit.

-A security-focused data fabric solves this problem by creating a continuously updated map of relationships across the environment.
+A security-focused data fabric addresses this problem by creating a continuously updated map of relationships across the environment.

 This contextual model allows security teams to prioritize actions based on real risk exposure rather than disconnected tool outputs.
 Instead of analyzing alerts or vulnerabilities in isolation, analysts can understand how users, systems, and exposures relate to one another in real time.

-Solutions such as Meridian apply this concept by connecting and reconciling data from existing security and IT tools.
-Meridian builds a continuously updated view of every entity in the environment and how they relate to each other.
+Meridian entity fabric creates a continuously updated view of every entity in the environment and how they relate to each other.
 This unified context enables both SecOps teams and managed service providers to investigate threats, prioritize remediation, and manage risk more effectively.